CenturyLinkCloud/GettingStarted/Servers/create-a-custom-server.md

   Select a CPU Autoscale Policy making it possible to scale servers up and down based on utilization ensuring optimal deployment of resources for cloud environments under a variety of conditions.

   For standard server types, select an appropriate backup level for your new virtual machine.
-With Hyperscale servers, there is no built in storage redundancy or snapshot capability.
-You are responsible for any storage backups for Hyperscale servers.

 ### 4. Network